MERLCenter/MERL-Center-public/Contributing2.md

 ```
 npm run start
 ```
-#### 7. Navigate to `localhost:4000` in your browser to check that the changes from the pull request are working as expected
+#### 7. Navigate to `localhost:4000` in your browser to check if the changes from the pull request are working as expected

 #### 8. Go back to github and find the "Files Changed" tab of the pull request to submit feedback
 <details><summary><b>see screenshot</b></summary>